Javier Rossi

-Javier Nicolás Rossi (born November 4, 1982, in La Plata) is an Argentine football forward currently playing for Club Atlético Platense in the Primera B Nacional.
+Javier Nicolás Rossi (born November 4, 1982, in La Plata) is an Argentine football forward currently playing for Atlético Lugano.

 Club career

 Rossi started his career in 2003 playing for Defensores de Cambaceres in the Primera B Metropolitana.
 His high scoring effectivity awoke the interest of Almagro, which signed him in 2007.
 A year later Rossi and his goals went to join Tiro Federal.
+In 2011, Rossi was loaned out to Chilean Primera División club Huachipato.

 On 18 July 2019 Club Atlético Platense announced, that they had signed Rossi.

+In 2024, Rossi joined Atlético Lugano in the Primera C Metropolitana.